One Temple Budget Model

 Budget Process and Shared Governance

-The Faculty Senate will be a key partner in the budget planning process through participation in the Budget Advisory Committee and in regular discussions with university leadership regarding financial conditions, budget priorities, and resource allocation decisions.
+The Faculty Senate will continue to be a key partner in the budget planning process through participation in the Budget Advisory Committee and in regular discussions with university leadership regarding financial conditions, budget priorities, and resource allocation decisions.

 Deans are encouraged to engage faculty governance bodies, department chairs, and college leadership teams throughout the annual planning process.
 The One Temple model depends upon academic and financial planning occurring together rather than as separate processes with consideration of academic planning and program review, faculty hiring priorities, enrollment and instructional planning, program growth opportunities, resource reallocation discussions, identification of efficiencies and collaboration opportunities, and assessment of academic risks associated with budget decisions.